This post may contain affiliate links. Read our disclosure page for full details.

 Even for the most devoted couple, evenings at home can become monotonous after a while.
-As fun as it is to read and watch TV together, sometimes you want something more, shall we say, interactive.
-Enter the best card games and board games for couples.
+As fun as it is to read and watch TV together, sometimes you want something different.
+To help you out, we’ve put together this list of the very best board games for couples.

-Here, we present a list of games suitable for couples and, in some cases, their friends too.
-Some will help a couple learn more about each other and establish a greater emotional intimacy, others will help turn on the physical and sexual energy, and still others are good for a simple night of fun, whether with friends or with each other.
+Here, we present a list of games that are just perfect for couples.
+All of these are great games for two people, and you can pick the style of game you’re looking for to fit your mood.
+Some of the games will help a couple learn more about each other and establish a greater emotional intimacy, while others will help turn on the physical and sexual energy.
+And still others are good for a simple night of fun, ranging from strategy games to card games and more.

 For couples with a thriving bond or those who need a little encouragement in their lives together, the Discovery Game includes a deck of cards that will help you learn about each other and establish an even stronger bond.